rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 8. Paste your private key (**.key**) in the **Private Key** field.
 9. Click **Save SSL Configuration**.

-**Note**: If you see "service unavailable" when you test your web site in your browser, or health monitoring on the load balancer is removing your web server node, ensure that your firewall allows port 80 connections.
+**Note**: If you see the message `service unavailable` when you test your web site in your browser, or health monitoring on the load balancer is removing your web server node, ensure that your firewall allows port 80 connections.
 Also verify that your virtual host is configured to listen on port 80.

 #### How can I raise my API rate limits for Cloud Load Balancers?